Chart Color Schemes

 Leumeah was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Leumeah's population shows high cultural diversity, with 34.3% born overseas and 32.6% speaking a language other than English at home.
-Christianity is the dominant religion, comprising 52.4%.
-Islam is overrepresented compared to Greater Sydney, making up 9.4% of Leumeah's population versus 6.8%.
+Leumeah has a high level of cultural diversity, with 34.3% of its population born overseas and 32.6% speaking a language other than English at home.
+Christianity is the dominant religion in Leumeah, accounting for 52.4% of the population.
+However, Islam is overrepresented compared to Greater Sydney, comprising 9.4% versus 6.8%.

 Frequently Asked Questions - Diversity